 If you have large or mature trees along your driveway, down lighting is a great option to create a unique, soft atmosphere.
 The lights are strategically placed high up in trees and pointed down to illuminate the driveway for optimal effect.

 Redoing your landscaping or building your home?
 A lighting designer can help you can map out the tree placement along the driveway to get this look.

 Mixing up the light sources can help balance light and ensure an evenly lit driveway.
 Some driveways benefit from bollards or well lights in combination with down lighting.
-The best option for your property will vary based on how your driveway is laid out and the number of trees.
+The best option for your property will vary based on your driveway layout and the number of trees.

-Bollards are taller fixtures that serve as markers and define the edge of a driveway, these are some of our favorite driveway bollard styles.
+Bollards are taller fixtures that serve as markers and define the edge of a driveway (our favorite driveway bollard styles).
 They should be spaced proportionately – not too far apart, but not too close, either.
-Alternating sides provides optimal light without creating a runway effect.
-Here are more ways to use bollards on your property.
+Alternating sides will provide optimal light without creating a runway effect.

 Up-Lighting the Driveway:

 If you prefer less noticeable fixtures, up-lights or well lights are an excellent option.
 They can help define the edge of the driveway and add ambient light.
 We've installed this type of fixture along the turf (shown above) and into the cement.
 Similar to bollards, sleeving might be needed to run the wire under the concrete.

 Landscape Lighting for Driveways:

 Whichever option you choose, you want to highlight potential obstacles along the driveway (trees, fences, walls, etc.) and any change of direction.
 You might also want to consider lighting your entrance to make it easier to find and safer to park at night.